 Try Something a Little Different

 Tired of your everyday workout?
 Try something different in the Presidio.
-From rock climbing at
+From rock climbing (and yoga and fitness!) at

-Planet Granite, to a swing of a bat at
+Movement (formerly Planet Granite); to a swing of a bat at

 Presidio Golf Course, we’ve got it all.